Ali Adnan Kadhim: Iraq

 On 3 December 2012 at the age of 18, he announced his arrival on the international stage when he made his debut for the national side against Bahrain in Doha.
 In the process, Adnan became the first graduate from Ammo Baba’s football school to play for the senior team, only eleven years after the foundation of the school.

 The player had not been selected by Brazilian coach Zico prior to the Bahrain game, but after he left the job, due to a dispute over unpaid wages, Hakim Shaker, Adnan's youth coach, was appointed to take charge of the senior side, and his first decision was to take the step to call-up the left back for the game.
 His display cemented his place as the best left back in the country, winning plaudits for his displays at the 2012 WAFF Championship.

 He scored his first goal for Iraq national team in a 3–1 win over China PR during 2015 AFC Asian Cup qualification.

 Style of play

-Adnan is compared to Roberto Carlos or Ian Harte as a left-back with a ferocious set piece accuracy.
-He is a tall but fast player, which blends well to Iraq’s counter-attack philosophy.
-Adnan is also an attack-minded left-back, possessing a strong physique and a powerful long-range shooting ability.
-Adnan bursts from the back straight into the opposite half of the field with some sublime footworks propelling him to go past defenders and midfielders with ease.
-Always brimming with energy and full of athleticism coupled with his unrivaled strength, opponents find it a tough task taming him who is often than not, seen in the third half of the field entertaining viewers with dazzling skills and screamers from long ranges.
-Adnan has still managed to stand out on account of his marauding runs down the left wing, as well as his useful habit of popping up with vitally important goals.
-In spite of his attacking prowess, Adnan serves as a good pillar for his team when defending.
-He is also very adapted to making long passes and crosses into the penalty area.
+Adnan is a tall but fast player, which blends well to Iraq’s counter-attack philosophy.
+He is an attack-minded left-back with a strong physique and a powerful long-range shot.
+He often advances quickly from the back into the opponent's half, using skilled footwork to pass defenders and midfielders.
+His energy, athleticism, and strength make him a challenging opponent, and he frequently contributes to the attack with skillful plays and long-range shots.
+Adnan is known for his effective runs down the left wing and important goals.
+Despite his attacking abilities, he also performs well defensively and is capable of making accurate long passes and crosses into the penalty area.